jgazeau/shadocs/exampleSite/content/english/markdown/link.md

 * **First part** (link text)

-    To define the first part of the link, which corresponds to the text that will be rendered and a reference to be defined in the second part, **match the following syntax**:
+    To define the first part of the link, which corresponds to the text that will be rendered and a reference to be defined in the second part, **use the following syntax**:

     * **\[Link_text\]\[Link_URL_reference\]**

+    {{< alert type="info" >}}
 The link URL reference is not case sensitive and may contain alphanumeric characters, spaces, and punctuation.
+    {{< /alert >}}

 * **Second part** (link reference)

-    To define the second part of the link, which is the link between the link URL reference defined in the first part, and the value of the URL, **match one of the following syntaxes**:
+    To define the second part of the link, which is the link between the link URL reference defined in the first part, and the value of the URL, **use one of the following syntaxes**:

     * **\[Link_URL_reference\]: Link_URL**
     * **\[Link_URL_reference\]: Link_URL \"Link_title\"**